Instructor: John R. Marks, IV

 Office: William Johnston Building (WJB 2027)

-Sections: Tuesdays and Thursdays at ONE OF the following times, consult your schedule to find your time.
+Sections: Wednesdays and Fridays at ONE OF the following times, consult your schedule to find your time.

 Unless other arrangements are made, you must attend the section for which you are assigned.